sevrinn/interactive-rating-component/README-template.md

 Everything is styled mobile first.

-- the star image and the rating number selectors were given the same styling because their round backgrounds are the same
+- the star image and the rating number selectors were given the same base styling because their round backgrounds are the same, the ratingBtns are given extra classes for hover and active states.

 - _variable colors contain a combo of hsl and hsla colors